KahWee - Web Development, AI Tools & Tech Trends

 LoadModule rewrite_module libexec/apache2/mod_rewrite.so

-This enables URL rewriting (which most PHP frameworks need for clean URLs).
+This enables URL rewriting (most PHP frameworks need it for clean URLs).

-Next, find the php5_module line.
-It references the old built-in PHP:
+Find the php5_module line referencing the old built-in PHP:

 #LoadModule php5_module libexec/apache2/libphp5.so